Smart Demand Controlled Ventilation (SDCV)

 All companies and institutions have a mandate to provide a good indoor air quality and reduce carbon footprints.
 But higher ventilation rates require more energy consumption, which counters the net zero targets.
 Furthermore, office occupancy levels have reduced post pandemic – indeed occupancy rates can be very volatile from day to day.

 Rensair has developed a solution for the energy and occupation issues called Smart Demand Controlled Ventilation (SDCV).
-By monitoring the indoor air quality and CO2 levels and connecting to a Building Management System, Rensair can optimise the mix of mechanical ventilation and air purification that ensures a high IAQ whilst minimising energy consumption.
+By monitoring the indoor air quality and CO2 levels and connecting to a Building Management System (BMS), Rensair can optimise the mix of mechanical demand ventilation and air purification that ensures a high IAQ whilst minimising energy consumption.
 This will ensure that ventilation rate matches the office occupancy and reduces wasteful mechanical ventilation when cheaper air purification can do the air cleaning job.
 This will bring significant reductions to energy consumption, reducing a building’s carbon footprint.

 Want to know more?